pradosh-arduino/PradoshOS/README.md

 ## Running the OS

- Now the OS cannot run in VirtualBox or VMware, it only run on qemu and real hardware so here are the steps to run in qemu if your in linux you need to run `make run` (implemented make run for linux users) if your in Windows run `run.bat`
+ Now the OS CAN run in VirtualBox or VMware so here are the steps to run in qemu if your in linux you need to run `make run` (implemented make run for linux users) if your in Windows run `run.bat`